vandenit/vandenit-website/content/pages/home.md

     testimonialsId: testimonials
     items:
       - content: >-
-          Working with Filip was a game-changer for our project.
-His attention to detail and commitment to delivering high-quality solutions exceeded our expectations.
+          I worked with Filip for many years on a big project.

+          Filip is the kind of person that naturally feels responsible for his work and does whatever is required to deliver on time and with high quality.

+          As a person he is great to work with; he is always ready to assist someone, can explain things in a patient, clear way.

+          He is very proactive and thinks outside of the box.

+          In short, an excellent developer to have on any development team.
-        author: Sarah Collins
+        author: Stijn Geukens
-        role: 'Project Manager, Tech Innovators'
+        role: "Development Manager, BNP Paribas"
       - content: >-
           Filip's ability to solve complex challenges and provide innovative solutions is unmatched.
 He was instrumental in the success of our development team.
         author: Mark Stevens
-        role: 'Lead Developer, FinTech Solutions'
+        role: "Lead Developer, FinTech Solutions"
       - content: >-
           Filip's focus on security and performance is truly impressive.
 He implemented robust measures that ensured our software's safety and scalability.
         author: Emily Richardson
-        role: 'CTO, Secure Web Systems'
+        role: "CTO, Secure Web Systems"
-      - content: >-
-          From start to finish, Filip's professionalism and technical expertise were evident.
-He delivered beyond expectations and was a pleasure to work with.
-        author: James Bennett
-        role: 'CEO, StartUp Inc.'
-      - content: >-
-          Filip's clear communication and collaborative approach made it easy for us to achieve our project goals.
-His expertise was a key asset in delivering a top-notch product.
-        author: Lisa Thompson
-        role: 'Product Owner, DevOps Hub'
     _template: testimonials
 ---